- Students use an agile process to turn acceptance requirements into deployed software (mastery)

-- 4: Project demonstrates exceptionally well tested and maintainable code.
+- 4: Project demonstrates exceptionally well tested (where applicable) and maintainable code

-- 3: Project exhibits tested, maintainable, well divided code.
-Developers are able to speak to architecture and implementation decisions.
+- 3: Project exhibits tested (where applicable), maintainable, and well-organized code.
+Developer can speak to architecture and implementation decisions

 - 1: Project demonstrates poor factoring and/or understanding of general programming principles such as MVC and OOP

 4. Application of Techniques

-- 1: Project does not implement new techniques.
+- 1: Developer does not implement new techniques

-- 4: Project also features a screencast, tutorial or other wow factor
+- 4: Developer also adds a screencast, tutorial or other wow factor

-- 3: Project features easy to navigate documentation showing how to setup and contribute to the application
+- 3: Developer provides easy to navigate documentation showing how to setup and contribute to the application

-- 2: Project features barebones documentation showing how to get the dev environment up and running
+- 2: Developer provides barebones documentation showing how to get the dev environment up and running

-- 4: Project has expertly implemented features to follow accessibility best practices.
+- 4: Developer expertly implements features to follow accessibility best practices

-- 3: Project has implemented code to increase accessibility.
+- 3: Developer implements code to increase accessibility

-- 2: Project has considered accessibility issues but has not yet produced code to address them.
+- 2: Developer considers accessibility issues but has not yet produced code to address them

-- 1: Project has not considered accessibility issues.
+- 1: Developer does not consider accessibility issues